 The Company operates in multiple tax jurisdictions and pays or provides for the payment of taxes in each jurisdiction where it conducts business and is subject to taxation.
 The breadth of the Company's operations and the complexity of the tax law require assessments of uncertainties and judgments in estimating the ultimate taxes the Company will pay.
 The final taxes paid are dependent upon many factors, including negotiations with taxing authorities in various jurisdictions, outcomes of tax litigation and resolution of proposed assessments arising from federal and state audits.
 Uncertain tax positions are recognized in the financial statements when it is more likely than not (i.e., a likelihood of more than fifty percent) that a position taken or expected to be taken in a tax return would be sustained upon examination by tax authorities that have full knowledge of all relevant information.
 A recognized tax position is then measured as the largest amount of benefit that is greater than fifty percent likely to be realized upon ultimate settlement.
 The Company adjusts accruals for unrecognized tax benefits as facts and circumstances change, such as the progress of a tax audit.
-The Company believes that any potential audit adjustments will not have a material adverse effect on its financial condition or liquidity.
 However, any adjustments made may be material to the Company's consolidated results of operations or cash flows for a reporting period.
 Penalties and interest, if incurred, would be recorded as a component of current income tax expense.